Remains of missing Grays Harbor County girl recovered; case now a homicide investigation

 Her case gained national attention and was featured on the cover of People magazine.

-Baum’s disappearance has been linked to several possible persons of interest over the years, but there have been no arrests in the case.
+Baum’s disappearance has been linked to more than two dozen possible persons of interest over the years.
+However, none of the leads ever panned out.

 Most recently, authorities in Grays Harbor County investigated a possible link between Baum’s disappearance and three elderly Seattle brothers who were each charged last year with two counts of second-degree possession of depictions of minors engaged in sexual conduct.
 Charging papers filed against the men said a search of their home turned up volumes of sexually explicit images and videos of young girls, along with girls’ clothing, shoes, toys and handwritten notes about girls being kidnapped, raped, tortured and killed.